yonileibowitz/Blog/blog-posts/ingesting-nyc-taxi-rides.md

 And as you can see, **it took only 20 minutes**, to ingest these 1,547,471,140 records, from 1548 source files.

-## Ingesting 0.5 Billion Taxi Trips
+## Ingesting 0.5 Billion For-Hire-Vehicle Trips

 To demonstrate how easy it is to use Kusto's client libraries to ingest data in [supported formats](https://docs.microsoft.com/en-us/azure/kusto/management/data-ingestion/#supported-data-formats){:target="_blank"},